 The Original Monolithic Architecture

-Right from the start, Bazaarvoice had a Java-based monolithic architecture.
+Originally, Bazaarvoice had a Java-based monolithic architecture.
 The UI was rendered server-side.

 This was handled by copying the reviews many times over throughout the network but the approach wasn’t scalable & expensive as the data grew pretty fast.